OctopusDeploy/docs/docs/octopus-rest-api/examples/users-and-teams/create-api-key.md

 - Octopus URL
 - Octopus API Key
-- Name of the user to create the API Key for.
+- Name of the user to create the API Key for
-- Description of the API Key's purpose.
+- Description of the API Key's purpose

 ## Scripts